Find Grad Schools

 13 Yearly Graduations

 University of Massachusetts Amherst comes in at #6 on our list of the most popular colleges offering doctor's degrees in general economics.
 Each year, around 31,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,591 per year, while in-state graduate students, on average, pay $14,723 per year.
+The average in-state tuition for full-time undergraduates is $16,186 per year, while in-state graduate students, on average, pay $14,364 per year.
 During the most recent year for which we have data, 13 people received their doctor's degree in general economics from UMass Amherst.
-Of these students, 44% were women and 11% were members of underrepresented racial-ethnic groups.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 45% were women.

 #7